zoton2/LiveSplit.Scripts/LiveSplit.WatchDogs2-README.md

 ## What is autosplit?

-*(All autospliting is based on percentage for your current save/playthrough, except for starting split, "Walk in the Park," and "Sunday Schooled 1," which are based on subtitles)*
+*(All autospliting is based on the percentage for your current save/playthrough, except for the starting split, "Walk in the Park", and "Sunday Schooled 1", which are based on subtitles.)*
-- Must have No Compromise and Human Conditions DLC uninstalled for the percentages to match up with the atuosplitter script.
+- Must have No Compromise and Human Conditions DLC uninstalled for the percentages to match up with the autosplitter script.
 Must also follow the speedrun route in the WR.

 - Starting split (once you gain control of Marcus).
 - Splits for most individual main missions, and has options to enable/disable them.
-- Splits for "Walk in the Park",  "Sunday Schooled", and "Mark Up" if enabled in settings (default is disabled).
-"Walk in the Park" and "Sunday Schooled 1" do not always split properly due to subtitles being skipped.
+- Splits for "Walk in the Park", "Sunday Schooled" and "Mark Up" if enabled in settings (default is disabled).
+  - **"Walk in the Park" and "Sunday Schooled 1" do not always split properly due to subtitles being skipped.**
 - Still have to manual split for the last split when completing Motherload (last mission).

 Does not support splitting for these individual missions/cutscenes & calls: